joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 After a long time has gone by, the grasshoppers will reach the equilibrium state where their probability distribution isn't changing anymore.

 Now, set up your camera and take a video of the grasshoppers jumping.
-If you play this movie backward, you wouldn't be able to tell the difference, since the equilibrium probability distribution is constant in time.
-This means that the probability of any transition is the same as the probability of the reverse transition:
+If you play this movie forward and backward, you wouldn't be able to tell the difference, since the equilibrium probability distribution is constant in time.
+This means that the probability to observe any transition is the same as the probability to observe the reverse transition:

 $$
   \boxed{P(a\rightarrow b) = P(b\rightarrow a)}.